sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 | info               | Information messages that represent service actions                      |
 | debug              | Detailed service operation messages to help troubleshoot issues          |

-Yyou can configure these log levels by specifying the desired log level as the value of `log-level` in the service configuration file (`agent.yml` or `backend.yml`) or as an argument to the `--log-level` command line flag:
+You can configure these log levels by specifying the desired log level as the value of `log-level` in the service configuration file (`agent.yml` or `backend.yml`) or as an argument to the `--log-level` command line flag:

 {{< highlight shell >}}
 sensu-agent start --log-level debug
 {{< /highlight >}}

-You must restart the service if you cahnge log levels via configuration files or command line arguments.
+You must restart the service if you change log levels via configuration files or command line arguments.
 For help with restarting a service, see the [agent reference][5] or [backend reference][9].

 ### Log file locations